Ball Python Care 101 for Beginners

 40+ gallons4 to 6 ft

 Ball pythons are terrestrial snakes, so they mostly explore the floor of their enclosures and only climb occasionally.
-Therefore, they should be housed in an enclosure that is long and wide rather than tall.
+Therefore, they should be housed in horizontal tanks that are long and wide rather than tall.
 Check out our roundup of great enclosures for ball pythons.

 Your snake should be able to stretch out along the length of their enclosure completely.
 In addition to them having enough space to move around, they need to be able to get from one side of the enclosure to the other without being seen.
-Remember, ball pythons are very shy, so they greatly enjoy and appreciate having plenty of privacy and clutter in their enclosures.
+Remember, ball pythons are very shy and in their native habitat they spend a lot of time underground, so you need to make sure they have plenty of privacy and clutter in their enclosures.

 This is also very important because, in addition to being very shy and private creatures, ball pythons are also nocturnal animals that must feel secure in their environment so they don’t become stressed.